chr15m/hexadecimal-die/README.md

 OpenSCAD script to generate a sixteen sided "spherical cap" style hexadecimal die.
+[Download the STL file](./sixteen-sided-hexidecimal-die.stl) to print.

 ![Render of the hexadecimal die](./render.png)